-Unassertive people will beat around the bush, talk in circles, and hint about how they feel, instead of being direct and getting to their point of the conversation.
+Being direct is one of the many forms of assertive communication.
+Unassertive people will just talk in circles, hint about how they feel, and beat around the bush, instead of being direct and getting to their point of the conversation.

 There is a common misconception that we have to give long-winded reasons and excuses for why we want or do not want something.
-We don’t –in fact, the more you talk, the worse it is!
+But the truth is that WE DON’T –in fact, the more you talk, the worse it is!

 All these beliefs are false and in fact the opposite is often true, because when you are not direct, you:

-A confident person is direct in their communication.
+A confident person is ALWAYS direct in their communication.

 When you want something, get straight to the point and you ask for it.